JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/documentation.md

 The main work is done in `generateDoc()`, which has two PSI element arguments: the target element for which the documentation is requested and the original element under the cursor.
-If  IntelliJ Platform's choice of target element isn't suitable for your language, you can override `getCustomDocumentationElement()` and provide the correct element.
+If IntelliJ Platform's choice of the target element isn't suitable for your language, you can override `getCustomDocumentationElement()` and provide the correct element.

 How the documentation for the target element is created is up to the custom language developer.